metent/uair/README.md

 - Extensible: Can be used in status bars, desktop widgets, CLIs, GUIs, etc.
 - Keyboard-driven: Uses `uairctl` command-line utility for pausing/resuming the timer.
 It can be binded to a keyboard shortcut.
 - Resource-efficient: Uses concurrency instead of spawing multiple threads.
+- Multiple synchronized timers: Multiple synchronized `uair` timers can co-exist while sharing a single handle
+- Minimal: It adheres to the UNIX philosophy of focusing in doing one thing, and doing it well.

 ## Installation